MichaelsPlayground/FirebaseUiTutorial/readme.md

 As the deletion is a permanently action I implemented a confirmation dialog, after confirming the user is deleted on the Auth database.

-**Note: this deletion does not remove any data on the Realtime Database and Cloud Firestore Database or Firebase Storage, this needs to get implemented by yourself !**
+**Note: this deletion does not remove any data on the Realtime Database, Cloud Firestore Database or Firebase Storage, this needs to get implemented by yourself !**

 ### additional data